Office of Admissions

-The following required courses may be completed at any accredited U.S. college or university.
-To be considered for admission, students should have completed the majority of the prerequisite courses, including a minimum of 16 (20 is highly recommended) of the science courses, by the end of December prior to the academic year for which they are applying.
-All courses must be completed by the end of the spring semester prior to fall entry into the Dental Hygiene Bachelor Of Science Program.
-Please note that students are required to earn at least a C grade in all pre-requisite courses.
+All 57 prerequisite credits must be completed by end of the spring semester prior to fall enrollment.
+The following required courses may be completed at any regionally accredited U.S. college or university.
+To be considered for admission, students should have completed the majority of the prerequisite courses, including a minimum of 16 credits of the science courses (20 credits is highly recommended), by the end of December prior to the academic year for which they are applying.
+Please note that students are required to earn at least a C grade in all prerequisite courses.
 No grades lower than C will be accepted.

 |Basic Statistics||3 credits|